Crime in Belgium: Brussels

 According to Urban Audit, in 2001, Brussels had the fourth highest number of recorded crimes of European capitals (behind Stockholm, Amsterdam, and Berlin, and virtually on a par with Helsinki).
 According to the same source, Brussels had a rate of 10 murders or violent deaths per 100,000 citizens.

 Usually, serious safety issues in Brussels are mostly limited to residential boroughs with a low income population.

 Other cities

 Belgium's second largest city, Antwerp, saw crime rates about 20% below those of Brussels.
 Liège and Charleroi, industrial cities with high unemployment rates, saw more elevated crime rates than the less industrialized cities of Ghent and Bruges.
-The rural areas are generally extremely safe.
+The rural areas are generally safe.